ifarabi/Ifarabi/README.md

 ## About Me
   🌱 I’m currently learning C#, and I am continuing to strengthen my C++ and Python skills.

-  🔭 I’m currently working on my degree, personal projects, Leetcode challenges, and pursuing a Quantitative Finance career.
+  🔭 I’m currently working on personal projects, Leetcode challenges, and pursuing a Quantitative Finance career.

   💬 Ask me about music!
 I play piano, and I produce beats in my spare time.
 I am also an avid playlist curator for all genres.